browserplus/borg/data/pages/autoupdate/AutoUpdates.md

 # Your Web, Powered by Yahoo!
 BrowserPlus

 We're delighted to offer you Yahoo!
 BrowserPlus, a small but powerful add-on that helps websites bring rich features to your web browser.
-With
-BrowserPlus installed on your computer, you can experience faster, more exciting web site features.
+With BrowserPlus installed on your computer, you can experience faster, more exciting web site features.
 For instance, Yahoo!
-Mail comes alive with
-BrowserPlus: you can drag and drop files into the compose message window and even do simple photo touchups right from your inbox.
+Mail comes alive with BrowserPlus: you can drag and drop files into the compose message window and even do simple photo touchups right from your inbox.

-When you install BrowserPlus from a non-Yahoo! website, you get the core platform and the set of features required by the website to run their web applications.
+When you install BrowserPlus, you get the core application and the set of features required by the website to run their web applications.
 As problems are fixed and new versions are available, we'll automatically update your software with the latest fixes.
 Every update we send is audited and digitally signed, so you're ensured only authentic updates approved by Yahoo! are installed on your computer.
+Yahoo!
+BrowserPlus is only available in automatic update mode to eliminate your risk of missing out on a critical fix.
+Say good-bye to inconvenience, as manual updates will no longer be required!

 ## More info on Yahoo!
 BrowserPlus